tomByrer/web-engeneering-notes/banner-tips.md

 Add the filename to the start of the comment.
 Often you'll see specialized builds distributed with the main file:<br>
 Combines project name, project owner, & short url into one blob.<br>
-The copyright & release abbrivation can remain on same line; more compact.
+The copyright & release abbrivation can remain on same line; more compact.<br>
 `/*! project-legacy.js github.com/owner/project 3.1.0 (c)2014 @license MIT */`<br>
 `/*! script.jquery.js github.com/owner/scriptjs 1.0.0 (c)2014 @license GPL */`